automationhacks/automationhacks.github.io/_posts/2022-05-19-hello-espresso-part-5-automating-webviews.md

 ![Chrome dev tools showing the webview and its associated DOM for home page](../assets/images/2022/05/webview-chrome-debug-1st-page.png)

-Figure: Chrome dev tools showing the webview and its associated DOM for home page
+Above Figure: Chrome dev tools showing the webview and its associated DOM for home page

 Once you enter some text and tap on "Change text and submit" button, you'll see a screen like below

 ![Chrome dev tools showing the 2nd web page after user taps on "Change text and Submit"](../assets/images/2022/05/webview-chrome-debug-2nd-page.png)

-Figure: Chrome dev tools showing the 2nd web page after user taps on "Change text and Submit"
+Above Figure: Chrome dev tools showing the 2nd web page after user taps on "Change text and Submit"

 ### Enabling Chrome debugging + JavaScript (JS) Execution on the app

-We need to add few lines in our apps source code to enable chrome debugging.
+We need to add few lines in our app source code to enable chrome debugging.

 Please ensure you add the line:
 `WebView.setWebContentsDebuggingEnabled(BuildConfig.DEBUG);` in your